How much can I borrow?

 Can I afford my dream property on my own?
 This easy guide shows you how to use our borrowing power calculator to work out what amount you can afford to borrow based on your income and expenses.

 To get started, click here to open our borrowing power calculator page in a new tab.
 Let’s start filling out the boxes.
 Your net income is how much money you receive after tax.
 You can select weekly, fortnightly or monthly depending on your pay frequency.
-Examples of other income would be interest from savings accounts, rent from an investment property or dividends from shares.
+Examples of other income would be rent from an investment property.
 Again, select the payment frequency.

-If you have someone who is looking to take out a home loan with you, select ‘I have a partner’ and we’ll estimate your borrowing power based on both of your incomes and expenses.
+If you have someone who is looking to take out a home loan with you, select ‘I have a partner’ and the calculator will estimate your borrowing power based on both of your incomes and expenses.
 Now let’s put in your expenses.
 These are your regular costs and outgoings.
 We need to take into consideration what you owe, to give you a fair and reasonable borrowing estimate.

 Dependants are the number of children, or individuals who rely on you financially.
 If neither of these applies to you, select 0.